-2. And do not be conformed to this world, but be transformed by the renewing of your mind so that you might discern what is the good, and acceptable, and perfect will of God.
+- I. Therefore, I entreat you, brothers, by the mercies of God, to present your bodies a living sacrifice, holy and acceptable to God, which is your spiritual worship. - 2.
+And do not be conformed to this world, but be transformed by the renewing of your mind so that you might discern what is the good, and acceptable, and perfect will of God. - ¶3.

-- ¶3.
 For by the grace given to me, I say to everyone who is among you not to think more highly of himself than he ought to think, but to think soberly, according to the measure of faith that God has apportioned to each one. - 4.
-For just as we have many members in one body, and not all the members have the same function, - 5. so we, being many, are one body in Christ, and each one members of one another. - 6.
-Having, then, different gifts, according to the grace given to us, whether prophecy, let us prophesy according to the proportion of faith; - 7. or if ministry, let us attend to the ministry; or he who teaches, let him attend to the teaching; - 8. or he who exhorts, to exhortation.
+For just as we have many members in one body, and not all the members have the same function, - 5. so we, being many, are one body in Christ, and every one members of one another.

+- 6. Having, then, different gifts, according to the grace given to us, whether prophecy, let us prophesy according to the proportion of faith; - 7. or if ministry, let us attend to the ministry; or he who teaches, let him attend to the teaching; - 8. or he who exhorts, to exhortation.
 He who gives, let him give with sincerity.
 He who rules, let him rule with diligence.
 He who shows mercy, let him do so cheerfully. - 9.
 Let love be without hypocrisy.
 Abhor the evil; cling to the good. - 10.
 Be devoted to one another with brotherly love, preferring one another in honor; - 11. concerning diligence, not slack; zealous in spirit, serving the Lord; - 12. rejoicing in hope; persevering in tribulation; persistent in prayer; - 13. contributing to the needs of the saints; pursuing hospitality. - 14.
 Bless those who persecute you; bless, and do not curse. - 15.
 Rejoice with those who are rejoicing, and weep with those who are weeping. - 16.
 Be of the same mind toward one another.
-Do not mind high things, but associate with the low-ly.
-Do not be wise in your own sight. - 17.
+Do not mind high things, but associate with the lowly.
+Do not be wise in your own eyes. - 17.
 Repay no one evil for evil.
 Provide good things in the sight of all men. - 18.
 If possible, as much as it depends on you, live peaceably with all men. - 19.
-Do not avenge yourselves, beloved, but give place to wrath, for it is written, "Vengeance is mine"; "I will repay, says the LORD." - 20.
-Therefore, "If your enemy hunger, feed him; if he is thirsty, give him drink, for in doing this, you will heap coals of fire on his head."
-45 - 21.
+Do not avenge yourselves, beloved, but give place to wrath, for it is written, "Vengeance is mine; I will repay, says the LORD." - 20.
+Therefore, "If your enemy hunger, feed him; if he is thirsty, give him drink, for in doing this, you will heap coals of fire on his head." - 21.
 Do not be overcome by evil, but overcome evil with good.